kbwbe/A2plus/README.md

     Selected planes make the latter object to be rotated by your edited 'angle' value.
     Keep the angle between aprox 0.1° and 179.9° or use workarounds.
 * Add a spherical constraint between objects -
-    Select spheres to be aligned or vertex/sphere or vertex/vertex
+    Select spheres to be aligned or appropriate vertex/sphere or vertex/vertex
-* Solve A2plus constraints -
-    Manually invoke the A2pus solver (especially when AutoSolve is OFF)
 * Delete constraints -
     Remove all constraints of selected part in one step

+Solver Usage:
+* Solve A2plus constraints -
+    Manually invoke the A2pus solver (especially when AutoSolve is OFF, see below)
+* Toggle autosolve -
+    Choose whether after constraining the relations should be solved at once or you like to invoke it manually.
+    Normally the solver defaults to and works with AutoSolve, but for larger assemblies one may chose OFF and solve manually, as it saves computation time.
+* Flip direction of last constraint -
+    Does exactly what it means, swap the direction of last added constraint
+* Print detailed DOF information to console -
+    Here we can read, on-demand, what degrees of freedom are fulfilled/ left for an assembly
+* Generate HTML file with detailed constraining structure - Shows an overview of assembled parts and their constraints, viewable in any web browser
-* View constrained element -
+* Show connected elements -
-    Show all elements for a Tree view selected constraint
+    Show all connected elements for a selected constraint to inspect them
-* SAS Create or refresh simple shape of complete assembly - the newly created compound can be found in tree vies
 * Toggle transparency of assembly -
-    The whole assembly will get transparent
+    The whole assembly will get transparent for reviewing
-* Show only selected items (or all if none selected) - Just another visibility helper
+* Show only selected items (or all if none selected) - Just another visibility helper for assembling more easily
+* Create or refresh simple shape of complete assembly - The newly created compound can be found in tree vies
-* Toggle AutoSolve -
+* Repair the treeview -
-    Normally the solver defaults to and works with AutoSolve, but for larger assemblies one may chose OFF and solve manually, as it saves computation time.
+    Useful, if one had bad luck, that the tree-view of the assembly needs to be put back in order.

+Preferences:
+You can choose there, for the following:
+* the default Solver method
+* the automatic Solver behavior: automatic/ on-demand
+* how your imported files are handled upon import.